 1. Try to use multiple cooking options when making food for an Iftar party:

 If you have multiple cooking options, use them all instead of just using the regular stovetop.
 Make a list of all the cooking options – stove, oven, multi-cooker, airfryer and plan what you can make in them.
 That way you are not standing at the stove trying to stir multiple dishes at one time.
 You can make chicken patties in the oven, and pakoras on the stove and that’s your two items for Iftar.
-The multi-cooker can be used to make Haleem or aloo gosht, and the air fryer can be used to make samosas or spring rolls.
+The multi-cooker can be used to make Haleem or aloo gosht (mutton curry with potatoes), and the air fryer can be used to make samosas or spring rolls.

 2. Make a list or well multiple lists:

 Once you have planned out your menu, start making lists.
 One list is going to be your grocery list – include items you need, quantity and when you are going to buy them.
-Pantry staples can be purchased advance but fresh items need to be purchased a day or two before.
-Make another list detailing all the things you have to do and when you will do them.
+Pantry staples can be purchased in advance but fresh items need to be purchased a day or two before.
+Make another list detailing all the things you have to do, when you will do them, and who will do them.

 3. Advance prep is essential in an Iftar party:

 Though there are certain items that can only be made just before Iftar (the pakoras!), make sure you include items in your menu that can be prepared in advance and can be kept in the fridge or just need to be warmed up.
-For instance, you can fry and freeze baray even a month in advance.
-The baray can be soaked and placed in the yoghurt mixture a few hours in advance, or even in the morning.
+For instance, you can fry and freeze dahi baray (lentil fritters) even a month in advance.
+The baray (fritteres) can be soaked and placed in the yoghurt mixture a few hours in advance, or even in the morning of the Iftar party.

 4. There’s no need to do everything yourself: